mezau532/smart_commuter/README.md

 ## Project Description
 This is a mobile app that can be used to find public/ride share transportation in the metro area, which allows people to check arrival time for a specific stop, check the best ride for their trip(uber,lyft OR trimet), etc(will add more).
-Although there are a lot of good transportation app out there, but some have too much features which confused users.
-Hence, our general idea behind this app is to provide user a friendly and easy use app.
-We will implement needed features; allowing users to easyly meet their needs. <br />
+We know that there are a lot of good transportation apps out there, but some have too much features which would maybe confused users.
+Hence, our general idea behind this app is to provide user a friendly and easy use app with only needed features, so allowing users to easily meet their needs upon using public transportatoin in the metro area. <br />

 ## Project Structure